kddubey/cappr/README.md

 <summary>Run in batches, where each prompt has a different set of possible completions
 </summary>

-Again, let's use `cappr.huggingface` to predict probabilities.
+Again, let's use a PyTorch ``transformers`` model to predict probabilities.

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer